 I went to New York via Long Branch, and spent several days with a valued friend in Brooklyn.
 I heard Mrs. Richmond lecture morning and evening on Sunday.
-I remained Tuesday in New York and called on my old friend, Mrs. Mary Dana Shindler, who is with Mrs. Dr. Shomery, 18 Bond St. I had a sitting with her, and though we had never met but once before at a conference in New York, in 1872, she was enabled by the invisibles, to give me quite a number of interesting facts of my history, and ventured somewhat into the future.

-I spent some time pleasantly with that world-renowned medium, Dr. Mansfield.
+I remained Tuceday in New York and called on my old friend, Mrs. Mary Dana Shindler, who is with Mrs. Dr. Shomery, 18 Bond St. I had a sitting with her, and though we had never met but once before at a conference in New York, in 1872, she was enabled by the invisibles, to give me quite a number of interesting facts of my history, and ventured somewhat into the future.
+I spent some time pleasantly with that world-renowned medium.
+Dr. Mansfield.
 Several of my family reported themselves through his mediumship; also several old friends who were Methodist preachers in earth-life.
-Among them were Dr. Themselves earth-life.
-Among them were Dr. Thomas E. Bond, with whom I had the controversy which was published in "Clock Struck One."
-(He is now my defender); Hev.
+Among them were Dr. Thomas E. Bond, with whom I had the controvary which was published in "Clock Struck One."
+(He is now) my defender); Hev.
 Drs.
-Parsons, Sehen McMahon, D. C. Andrews, Gen. Thos.
-Rivers, and Aus.
+Parsons, Sehen McMahop, D. C. Andrews, Gen. Thos.
+Hivers, and Aus.
 Winchester.
-Some of these will have a hearing when I bring but you have out my book.
+Some of these will have a hearing when 1 bring out my book.
+I went to New York via Long Branch ort these will have a hearing when I bring out my book.
+I went to the Lake Pleasant camp meet-ing, up the famous Hudson to Troy; thence by railroad through the Hoosac Tunnel, the largest in this country, extending four and a half miles through the mountains.
+I was met cordially by many who never knew me personally, and treated very kindly by the President of the Association who presided with dignity and ease over the meeting.